mealie-recipes/mealie/docs/docs/contributors/developers-guide/starting-dev-server.md

 After reading through the [Code Contributions Guide](http://127.0.0.1:8000/contributors/developers-guide/code-contributions/) and forking the repo you can start working.
 This project is developed with :whale: docker and as such you will be greatly aided by using docker for development.
 It's not necessary but it is helpful.

 ## With Docker
+`cd` into frontend directory and run `npm install` to install the node modules.

-There are 2 scripts to help set up your development environment in dev/scripts/.
+There are 2 scripts to help set up the docker containers in dev/scripts/.

 `docker-compose.dev.sh` - Will spin up a docker development server `docker-compose.sh` - Will spin up a docker production server